ballpor98/StellarxReact101/web_guide.md

 # Stellar React tutorial guide

-## Attention
+## Note

-This tutorial isn't a best practice to build Stellar application.
-And It has many security issue.
-So, We use this tutorial to learn concept to call stellar horizon and handle responce.
+This tutorial is not the best practice to build Stellar application (many securities concerns).
+We use this tutorial solely to learn concept to call stellar horizon and handle responses.
-Many line of code are hard code.
-I'm sorry about that.
+Lots line of code in this tutorial are hard coded.

 ## Demo

-We have demo [website](https://ballpor98.github.io/StellarxReact101/).Use this website to referent you work.
+Use this [demo website](https://ballpor98.github.io/StellarxReact101/) to monitor your work.

-## Thing to do and where
+## TODO list and where to look at

-In ```src/module/array_pubkey.json``` you need to change publicKey and secret to your own.
-And that account should have more than 3 XLM and trust your custom asset.
+1. In `src/module/array_pubkey.json`, you need to change public key and secret key to yours.
+Moreover, your account should have more than 3 XLM and trust your custom asset.
 [About Minimum Account Balance](https://www.stellar.org/developers/guides/concepts/fees.html#minimum-account-balance)

-In ```src/views/createAccountPage/createAccountPage.jsx``` in handler function(line 27).
-You need to handle button action.
-Create new account trust your custom asset and payment new asset to that account.
+2. In `src/views/createAccountPage/createAccountPage.jsx`, in handler function(line 27).
+You need to handle a button action.

+   1. Create new account
+   2. Trust your custom asset
+   3. Do new asset payment to that account.

-In ```src/views/votePage/votePage.jsx``` in handleButton function(line 41).
-You need to handle button action.
-Payment your custom asset to account.
-In line 95 I'm hard code name of choice you freely to edit.
+3. In `src/views/votePage/votePage.jsx` in handleButton function(line 41).
+You need to handle a button action.

+   1. Do your custom asset payment to account.
+   2. In line 95, I did hard code the choices of name.
+Feel free to edit them :).